Paul Fannin: U.S. Senator

 In 1964, when Senator Barry Goldwater declined to seek re-election in order to run for President of the United States, Fannin was elected to succeed him in the U.S. Senate.
 He defeated Democrat Roy Elson, an aide to Senator Carl Hayden, by a 51–49% margin.
 He was re-elected to a second term in 1970, receiving 56% of the vote.
 He did not seek re-election to a third term in 1976.

 During his Senate career, Fannin was a hard-line conservative, often voting with Senator Goldwater on the issues, including his vote against the Equal Rights Amendment in 1972.
 As the ranking Republican on the Senate Interior Committee, he was a spokesman for Presidents Richard Nixon and Gerald Ford on energy policy; he opposed new limits on strip mining and tighter reins on federal lands.
 He also joined conservative Democratic Senators to preserve the clause of the Taft–Hartley Act that let the states decide whether to prohibit mandatory membership for workers in unionized shops.
 In 1968, he became the principal sponsor behind the Central Arizona Project, which diverted water of the Colorado River to central and southern Arizona.

-Fannin voted in favor of the Voting Rights Act of 1965, but did not vote on the confirmation of Thurgood Marshall to the U.S. Supreme Court and voted against Civil Rights Act of 1968.
+Fannin voted for the Voting Rights Act of 1965, but did not vote on the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+He voted against the Civil Rights Act of 1968.

 During part of his tenure in the Senate, Fannin sat at the candy desk.
 He continued to live in Phoenix, Arizona, until he died of a stroke on January 13, 2002.
 He is buried at Greenwood/Memory Lawn Mortuary & Cemetery in Phoenix.